Hot tip for hot months - what you need to know about using a port-a-cot while travelling

 “You have the right to make sure your baby is sleeping in a safe environment when away from home,” says Jane.

 Want to know more about travelling with port-a-cots?
-Go to Education Resources.
+Visit our Safe Sleep Advice Hub.